Carlos-Sotop/AI-Reflexive-Architectures/README.md

 Avoid infinite regress by triggering reflection at meaningful intervals or events, not continuously.

 ### Prompt Adaptation
-Prompts, temperature, and system behavior are dynamic — modified based on reflection outcomes and empirical feedback.
+Prompts, temperature, and system behavior are dynamic, modified based on reflection outcomes and empirical feedback.

 ### Selective Forgetting
 Each layer prunes memory based on relevance, impact, and recency.
 Forgetting is as important as remembering.